 Scott filming juvenile fish under a dock.
 Photo by: Ed Thwaites.

-It was, however, never part of the plan to leave his science path for a movie career.
+It was never part of the plan to leave his science path for a movie career.
 But, the shuttering of regional planning offices by the provincial government at the time turned a part-time venture into a new career.
 Thirty-five years later Scott has worked on more than 150 film and television projects in many capacities including writing, directing and producing.

 As a screenwriter, Scott’s first writing credit was the last episode of Neon Rider, “What’s Up Doc?” for CTV/AVR Productions.
 Scott, later, sold spec scripts and doctored a number of others.
 In 1994, he founded Juggernaut Pictures, which has grown from a small independent film production company into a studio and distribution company.
 In 2001, Scott co-wrote and directed the one hour doc, “Project Cougar” for Discovery Channel garnering the highest ratings for a Monday night that season.
 The following year he directed the six-part docu-comedy series called “Check it Out” for Access Television.

 In 2010, Scott got permission to film hearings at the Cohen Commission of Inquiry.
 He spent nearly a year filming the testimony and produced 395 episodes entitled Exhibit 2148.
+These episodes can be found either on The Green Channel, or on The Green Channel’s you tube channel.

 Scott went on to complete two feature documentaries based on footage recorded at the Inquiry.
 The Unofficial Trial of Alexandra Morton is a film about one of the world’s most outspoken independent scientists regarding the impacts of open net pen fish farming.
 And the second film, entitled Trial of An Iconic Species complied the startling testimony of scientists regarding the rapid decline of the iconic Fraser River sockeye.

-In 2020, Scott completed “Save the Planet Already!” a feature comedy based on live stand up performances about the environment.
+In 2020, Scott began his journey into eco-comedies with “Save the Planet Already!” a feature comedy based on live stand up performances about the environment as a way to bring a wider audience to environmental issues.
 “Food and Fuel: A Story of Resilience” launched in 2021 examines how dependent our food supply is on fossil fuels.
-In 2023, Scott created, produced and directed “Pressure Point”, a 10 part eco-comedy series and “The Firekeepers” a 7 part eco-biography series, both launching as original content on The Green Channel.
-Also in 2023, Scott completed and launched the feature documentary, “The Herring People”, about a group of volunteers trying to save Pacific Herring populations in Howe Sound and Burrard Inlet.
+Then in 2023, Scott created, produced and directed Pressure Point, a 10 part eco-comedy series and “The Firekeepers a 7 part eco-biography series, both launching as original content on The Green Channel.
+Also in 2023, Scott completed and launched the feature documentary, “The Herring People, and the shorter TV version, The Streamkeepers’ Way about a group of volunteers trying to save Pacific Herring populations in Howe Sound and Burrard Inlet.

 Scott has recently published the following books: The Flag that Flew Up (children’s rhyming), Who Killed Miracle? (illustrated screenplay), The Pristine Coast (illustrated screenplay), The Unofficial Trial of Alexandra Morton (illustrated screenplay), Trial of An Iconic Species (illustrated screenplay), The Herring People (illustrated screenplay), Pressure Point: A series of Mishandled Events (screenplay collection).